MattMatero/TCG/README.md

 #Installation Guide

 To quickly get a local version of the server running install Ubuntu 14.04.
-Install the proper version of ruby and then run in the command line
+Install the proper version of ruby.
+To install ruby on ubuntu you can run the command

+**sudo apt-get install ruby 2.1.5**

+if you already have a version of ruby running on your computer then you should look into running a version manager such as RVM or Rbenv.

+For more information visit: [Stackoverflow discussion of RVM](http://tinyurl.com/qcqxp4h)

+Then run in the command line

 **gem install rails**